Tommy Tycho: Biography

-He commenced his musical career at ABC Radio in the 1950s performing a weekly recital titled "Handful of Keys" which led to a regular popular radio programme with his own chamber group The Thomas Tycho Players.
-Tycho joined ATN7 in 1956 and was Musical Director at the Seven Network for 15 years, 1956–1971, Under his directorship he composed music for shows such as Revue '61 & '62, Startime, The Mavis Bramston Show and composed for iconic programs including Anzacs, Penthouse, Riptide, Your can't see 'Round Corners, until he left in 1971.
+He commenced his musical career at ABC Radio in the 1950s, performing a weekly recital titled Handful of Keys, which led to a regular popular radio program with his own chamber group The Thomas Tycho Players.
+Tycho joined ATN7 in 1956 and was Musical Director at the Seven Network for 15 years, 1956 to 1971.
+He composed music for shows such as Revue '61 & '62, Startime, The Mavis Bramston Show, Anzacs, Penthouse, Riptide, and You Can't See 'Round Corners, until he left in 1971.
 He also composed the theme for the television program and movie, Number 96.
-Tycho was involved in nine Royal Command Performances, and has conducted all the ABC symphony orchestras.
+Tycho was involved in nine Royal Command Performances, and conducted all the ABC symphony orchestras.
 His work was an important element of many official openings (Sydney Opera House, Sydney Entertainment Centre, Sydney Football Stadium, Queensland Performing Arts Centre, Brisbane 1982 Commonwealth Games, World Expo 88, Darling Harbour, major sporting grand finals, etc.).
 In 2008 he performed for Crown Princess Mary of Denmark at the opening of the Victor Chang Cardiac Research Institute.
-(In 1980, after a heart attack, he had been treated personally by Dr Victor Chang.)
+(In 1980, after a heart attack, he had been treated by Dr Victor Chang.)

-The Australian artists with whom he worked include Peter Allen, Ricky May, Olivia Newton-John, Julie Anthony, John Farnham, Anthony Warlow, Jill Perryman, Barry Crocker, Kamahl, James Morrison, Frank Bennett (Singer, saxophonist), David Campbell, Judi Connelli, violinist Ian Cooper, Suzanne Johnstone, Jackie Love, James Blundell, Don Burrows, Andy Firth, Marina Prior, Rob Guest, Jimmy Little, Tommy Emmanuel, Normie Rowe, Rhonda Burchmore, Ingrid James, Donald Cant and many others.
+The Australian artists with whom he worked included Peter Allen, Ricky May, Olivia Newton-John, Julie Anthony, John Farnham, Anthony Warlow, Jill Perryman, Barry Crocker, Kamahl, James Morrison, Frank Bennett (Singer, saxophonist), David Campbell, Judi Connelli, violinist Ian Cooper, Suzanne Johnstone, Jackie Love, James Blundell, Don Burrows, Andy Firth, Marina Prior, Rob Guest, Jimmy Little, Tommy Emmanuel, Normie Rowe, Rhonda Burchmore, Ingrid James, Donald Cant and many others.
 He also worked with overseas performers such as Sammy Davis Jr., Nat King Cole, Shirley Bassey, Louis Armstrong, Jerry Lewis, Frank Sinatra and many others.

 Tommy Tycho suffered a serious stroke in 2008.
-He then lived in a nursing home where he received regular therapy; though his left side was paralysed, he would compose and play with his right hand.
+He then lived in a nursing home where he received regular therapy; though his left side was paralysed, he still composed and played with his right hand.

-He died on 4 April 2013, aged 84, as a result of complications associated with pneumonia.
+Tycho died on 4 April 2013, aged 84, as a result of complications associated with pneumonia.